sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/code_insights_filters.md

 ### Filters are temporary by default

-By default, filters are temporary (present until you refresh the page) and local (no one else can see them).
+By default, filters are temporary (present until you refresh the page or switch to a different dashboard) and local (no one else can see them).
 You can modify filters without affecting what others see, unless or until you save the filters.

 ### Saving filters as defaults